abigailvp/EntityFramework.Explained/README.md

 #### Sq Lite
 `NullThing` Generates `NULL`.
 `SomeThing` Generates `NOT NULL`.
-`SomeThingId` have parameter in the foreign key definition `NullThing` don't have parameter in the foreign key definition
+`SomeThingId` adds `ON DELETE CASCADE` to the foreign key definition `NullThing` does not add `ON DELETE CASCADE` to the foreign key definition
 ### Int Nullability
 #### Sql Server
 `int` Generates `int NOT NULL`.